-In addition, homeowner's associations will have the right to restrict or prohibit the use of marijuana even in private homes.
-And employers will still have the right to restrict or prohibit marijuana use in the workplace.
+In addition, homeowner's associations have the right to restrict or prohibit the use of marijuana even in private homes.
+And employers still have the right to restrict or prohibit marijuana use in the workplace.

 State and local governments also retain the right to prohibit or restrict the use of weed in government buildings or pursuant to local zoning or land use restrictions.
-And since marijuana is still an illegal controlled substance under United States law, it will remain unlawful to use or possess weed on federal property located in Nevada.
+And since marijuana is still an illegal controlled substance under United States law, it remain unlawful to use or possess weed on federal property located in Nevada.
 Federal property in Nevada includes (without limitation):

 - Post offices,